General Information

 - Used Cars

 Used cars will require the aforementioned proof of ownership documents.
-If the used car is owned by a third party, such as through a lease/financial arrangement, than the exporter must have a written letter providing permission to export the vehicle from the third party.
-It's important that the authorization letter have the contact information of the third party present so that all of the information can be verified in terms of its validity.
+If the used vehicle is owned by a third party, such as through a lease/financial arrangement, then the exporter must have a written letter providing permission to export the vehicle from the third party.
+The authorization letter must have the contact information of the third party present so that all of the information can be verified in terms of its validity.

-Lastly, if a U.S. Government employee is the one exporting the vehicle, than the official documents from the particular agency that the employee works for must be provided, in which the arrangement is clearly stated.
+Lastly, suppose a U.S. Government employee is the one exporting the vehicle.
+In that case, the official documents from the particular agency that the employee works for must be provided, in which the arrangement is clearly stated.

 - New Cars